gabriel-dehan/WolcenExtractor/README.md

 ## Roadmap:

-- Add options to the program to only unpak some folders or some files if you don't want everything.
 - Find a way to convert DDS that works for all files and is not buggy.
 - Add extraction for cgf files (https://github.com/Markemp/Cryengine-Converter)